Vaithre/quasi-papirus/README.md

 ## Installation
 **Keep in mind that this icon set is updated manually.**

+Remember to restart Plasma with `systemctl --user restart plasma-plasmashell` (in case you are using KDE), or log out and back in to your session to ensure the changes are applied correctly.
+In my experience, the icons are only applied correctly after logging out and back in.

 ### Installation script
 You can use the script provided by this repository to install or update quasi-papirus.
 Keep in mind that by “update,” I mean overwriting the local version with changes that have been downloaded manually.
 In other words, the script does not download updates from the internet; it only helps manage the local installation.